 - Inverted with Duskull from Pokémon: It has two eye sockets sharing a pupil!

-- Exterminatus Now, since it's based on the Sonic look.
+- Virus from Exterminatus Now, explicitly based on the Sonic look.
 Example (last panel)

 - Dummy Duck all three main characters' eyes when fully opened.

 - In The Whiteboard, the "generic" anthro furries that have more or less replaced the featureless "bubblehead" no-neck humans all tend to have conjoined eyes, although much of the older, more regular cast have eyes that are separate from one another.